Hospitals run short of beds as Asia's COVID-19 cases surge

 Ngozi Okonjo-Iweala, who became WTO director-general in March, also called for its members to reduce vaccine export restrictions and work to ease logistics and customs procedures.

-In Australia, which abandoned its inoculation target earlier this week following shipment delays and newly imposed restrictions on the use of AstraZeneca’s shot, a leading doctors’ association opposed a government plan to create mass inoculation hubs, citing logistical challenges.
+In Australia, which abandoned its inoculation target earlier this week following shipment delays and newly imposed restrictions on the use of AstraZeneca's (AZN.L) shot, a leading doctors' association opposed a government plan to create mass inoculation hubs, citing logistical challenges. read more

 "You need to find a workforce from somewhere, and we are not aware of large numbers of registered nurses and doctors who are available to manage these centres," Australian Medical Association (AMA) President Omar Khorshid told local radio.